 - redaction - removal of information which cannot be disclosed

-See the Information Commissioner's Office (ICO) guide to key definitions of the Data Protection Act.
+See the Information Commissioner's Office (ICO) guide to data protection.

 What information do I need to provide?